dcxSt/stephenfay/src/pages/writing/on-a-clear-summers-night.md

 ---

-Comment: The ideas above are under-developed.
+Note to self: The ideas above are under-developed.
 Make them more explicit.